septentrio-gnss/uBloxCorrectionsWithSeptentrio/README.md

 <p align="center">
         <img src="doc_sources/gluecode.jpg" width="70%">

-It can be seen in the figure that the gluecode wraps the PointPerfect library so that all the elements of the system are well interconnected, i.e., the serial port communication between the receiver and the Raspberry Pi 4, the communication through the previously described MQTT protocol and Raspberry Pi 4, and the interface with the Point Perfect library.
+It can be observed in the figure that the glue code wraps the PointPerfect library, ensuring that all elements of the system are well interconnected.
+This includes serial port communication between the receiver and the Raspberry Pi 4, communication through the MQTT protocol and Raspberry Pi 4 as previously described, and interface with the Point Perfect library.

 In the following sub-sections, two approaches for such implementation are presented.
 These are **User Implementation**, with the aim of providing a high-level explanation for easy and fast execution of the code, in order to start testing the library with Septentrio receivers quickly, and the other one,